-AEB Inter-Urban systems are AEB systems that are designed to work at speeds typical for driving outside of the city environment, for example on urban roads or highways.
-For the assessment of AEB Inter-Urban systems, three areas of assessment are considered: the Autonomous Emergency Braking function, Forward Collision Warning function and the Human Machine Interface (HMI).
-The AEB function is assessed in two different types of scenarios, while the FCW function is scored separately and assessed in three different types of scenarios.
+For the assessment of AEB Car-to-Car systems, three areas of assessment are considered: the Autonomous Emergency Braking function, Forward Collision Warning function and the Human Machine Interface (HMI).
+The AEB and FCW functions are assessed in three different types of scenarios.
 The FCW function is only considered when the system provides dynamic brake support.